technologiestiftung/umweltatlas-masterportal-v3/addons/wfsAnalyzer/README.md

         // Take the chart colours from the map legend (see below).
 Off by
         // default; switch it on per layer in a preset.
         autoColor: false,
+        // Legend entries up to which the map's classes are offered, and up to
-        // Legend entries up to which the code-to-name lookup is attempted.
+        // which the code-to-name lookup is attempted.
         maxLegendRules: 40,
+        // How a plain-text column is named next to the column holding the code:
+        // woz -> woz_name, typ -> typklar, bgs_neu -> bgs_neu_bez.
+        nameSuffixes: ["_name", "klar", "_bez"],
         // How the analysed area is shown: "highlight" fills it, "border"
         // outlines it.
 Hex colour only - anything else falls back.
         areaStyle: "highlight",